gradle-fury/gradle-fury/README.md

 * For Android support, gradle android plugin v1.3.0 or higher, we test using a variety of configurations.
 See the [Travis build matrix](https://github.com/chrisdoyle/gradle-fury/blob/develop/.travis.yml)
 * For digital signature support, GPG must be installed on your computer.
 We test with gnugpg.

 Tested configurations for gradle and the android gradle build tools.
-If you're not using android, then

 | Gradle | Android Build Tools | JDK | Test Result
 | ------ | ------------------- | --- | -----------